 Having started the gPhysics app, the first activity is to adjust the fill level of the glass.
 We chose a computer vision approach to automatically estimate the fill level of the glass.
 The camera live stream is shown in the Google Glass display.
 To initiate estimation of the fill level, the user needs to adjust the camera to focus on the glass with his/her head first.
 Double-blinking with the right eye or a tap on the touchpad starts the estimation by taking a picture with the camera and starting the processing.
 Having estimated the fill level of the glass, the user is forwarded to the frequency measuring activity.
 He/she can start hitting the glass with the peg at any time.
 To detect the water glass frequency, we use the built-in microphone of Google Glass.
-Next, the user is forwarded to a confirmation screen which displays the estimated fill level and the measured frequency and asks for Authorized licensed use limited to: IEEE Xplore.
-Downloaded on May 05,2024 at 08:12:21 UTC from IEEE Xplore.
+Next, the user is forwarded to a confirmation screen which displays the estimated fill level and the measured frequency and asks for experimentation time mated fill level and the measured frequency and as Authorized licensed use limited to: IEEE Xplore.
+Downloaded on May 30,2024 at 12:36:30 UTC from IEEE Xplore.
 Restrictions apply.